artcom/deploy-droid/README.md

 Which applications are installed is determined by their release types.
 The release type for each application can be specified in the HockeyApp web interface.
 If a custom type is chosen for an application it takes precedence over the standard release types.

-Always the latest version available is installed to connected Android devices.
+The latest available version is installed to connected Android devices.
 The user is prompted to confirm the installation.

-The applications are downloaded to a directory named apk-cache which is created within the executing directory.
+The applications are downloaded to a directory named apk-cache which is created within the current working directory.